 These knights, too, moved on and rented their property to local chieftains, McDonaghs and O’Haras, who seem to have enjoyed it in tranquillity for the two hundred years or so when Ireland was relatively free from invasion or warfare.

 Times became hard for the upper classes – and everybody else – from the later decades of the 16th century and through the greater part of the 17th.
 The castle changed hands several times, sometimes violently.
 But all seems to have been peaceful from 1665 when the first of the Percevals took up residence.
 The scene was set for generations of this family to enjoy the scenery and become wealthy on the produce of the farm and the rent from their numerous tenants.
-They rebuilt the old castle and lived there until 1760 when they built a new home for the family nearby, leaving the servants to occupy the castle.
-The present building dates to 1825 when Colonel Alexander Perceval decided to move a little way up the hill and embarked on the building of a new house in classical style with room once more for family and retinue together.
+They rebuilt the old castle and lived there until 1760 when they built a new home for the family nearby, leaving the extended family and servants to occupy the castle.
+Colonel Alexander Perceval decided to add a new front to the house in 1825 and embarked on the building of a new house in classical style with room once more for family and retinue together..
 This was his countryseat and family home, the Colonel having an honourable post in London as Sergeant at Arms in the House of Lords, while his wife Jane remained in Sligo to rear her large family.

 At a time when many of the owners of the demesnes of Ireland lived in feudal splendour and extracted crippling rents from their unfortunate tenants, the Percevals distinguished themselves by their concern for the welfare of their poorer neighbours – a noble sentiment which was to end in tragedy.
-Jane Perceval used to visit the the workers and tentantry with gifts of food and medicine.
+Jane Perceval used to visit the workers and tenantry with gifts of food and medicine twice a week.
 She died in the winter of 1847 of ‘famine fever’, the fate of many of those good people who had gone to the assistance of the starving peasantry.
 Her large portrait may be seen in the dining room.
 A touching letter of the time tells of her reminding those around her ‘not to neglect the tenant families between my death and my funeral’.

-The death of her husband, eleven years later, forced the son and heir to sell the entire property.
+The death of her husband, eleven years later, the reduced or lack rents during the famine & the new Inheritance tax, forced the son and heir to sell the entire property.
 The new owners, from Essex, had a very different view on their duties and became notorious for evicting many families.
 Then things took a remarkable turn for the better.
 Christopher L’Estrange, the Agent, a brother in law of the late colonel, reacted positively to the suggestion of some of the dispossessed families to invite Jane’s third son Alexander to buy the estate back.

 Alexander, great great great grandfather to Roderick, whose portrait hangs above the dining room fireplace, is known affectionately as ‘the Chinaman’.
 He died in 1866, a poorer but probably a happy man, secure in the knowledge that he had spent his fortune on undertakings which provided employment and a measure of security for an unknown number of local people.
 A remarkable revival of times long gone happened when his son Alec married the girl next door, Charlotte O’Hara.
 The Gaelic O’Hara chieftains, onetime owners of Temple House lands, had been ousted in the 16th century by the Crown and that marriage signified a happy return of their descendants.
 Charlotte, indeed, became more than the lady of the manor.
 Her husband died in 1887, only two years after the birth of their son Ascelin.
 For the next thirty years, she was the ruler of the demesne, seeing it through a stirring time in Irish history, from the times of Parnell and rule from England to the Easter Rising of 1916 and the beginnings of independence.